-2019 is here and we’ve all likely promised ourselves to eat better and exercise more as part of our New Year’s resolution.
-If you’ve decided to work on your eating habits this year, let me tell you that nothing will derail your diet faster than being hungry and having absolutely nothing prepared in advance!
+If you’ve decided to work on your eating habits this year, especially keeping consistent and healthy habits intact, let me tell you that nothing will derail your diet faster than being hungry and having absolutely nothing prepared in advance!

 Sometimes it feels like eating healthy takes too much effort and is too expensive, but with a little planning and weekend meal prep, it’s not all that difficult or hard on your wallet!
 Take a few minutes on Saturday or Sunday morning to choose your recipes for the week and get the grocery shopping out the way.
 Make it easy on yourself by selecting recipes that you can eat more than once, or ingredients that you know you can use for multiple meals.